Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

+Here, $\vec{E}_w$ denotes the weighting field, obtained by solving Laplace’s equation for the sensor geometry with a fixed potential $V_w$ applied to the electrode of interest, while all other electrodes are set to ground.
+Under static conditions, the electric potential is assumed to be uniform within each electrode, allowing the Dirichlet problem to be solved using the potential at the interface between the electrodes and the diamond as boundary conditions.

+Neglecting the impedance of the electrodes, the weighting field $\vec{E}_w$ can be considered as time-independent.
+In order to mark a distinction from the time-dependent weighting potential that will be discussed later, it is customary to refer to $\vec{E}$ as the \emph{steady weighting field}.

+According to the prescription of the Ramo–Shockley theorem, this steady weighting field was evaluated using both numerical methods B and C. The resulting signal corresponds to the case in which the sensor electrodes can be considered metallic.

-$\vec{E}_w$ is the weighting field which is obtained by solving the Laplace equation for the sensor, where the charge $q$ is removed, a potential $V_w$ is applied to the electrode of interest and all other electrodes are set to ground.
-This weighting field is time-independent and is referred to as steady weighting field in the following.
-Except for very simple geometries, the Laplace equation must be solved numerically.
-An example of a signal obtained with this method for the 3D geometry described in the previous section is shown in Figure~\ref{fig:signal-steady}, where the electron and hole contributions are displayed separately.
-The signal spans approximately 300 picoseconds and exhibits two distinct peaks corresponding to the motion of the bulk of the electron and hole charge distributions in regions of high weighting field, close to their respective collection electrodes.
-The shape of these signals depend in general from the trajectory of the ionizing particle with respect to the readout electrodes.
+An example of a signal obtained with this method for the 3D geometry described at the beginning of Section~\ref{sec:sim} is shown in Figure~\ref{fig:signal-steady}, where the electron and hole contributions are displayed separately.
+The signal spans approximately 300 picoseconds and exhibits two distinct peaks corresponding to the motion of the electron and hole charge distributions in regions of high weighting field, close to their respective collection electrodes.
+The shape of these signals depends in general on the trajectory of the ionizing particle with respect to the readout electrodes.